nstgeorge/VEKTA/README.md

 **VEKTA is in early development, and a stable, polished experience should not be expected.**

 ## Building the Code
-This program is build using the build automation tool Maven.
-As such, Maven is currently **required** to build and play the game.
-The instructions below will detail installing Maven:

 1. If not already installed, [install Maven](https://maven.apache.org/install.html).
 2. Clone the project directory.